davelester/gharchive-bigquery-examples/README.md

 ### Tips for using BigQuery as you begin

+- If you're new to BigQuery, check out [A Beginner's Guide to BigQuery](https://www.datacamp.com/tutorial/beginners-guide-to-bigquery) as well as Google Cloud's guide: "[Explore the Google Cloud Console](https://cloud.google.com/bigquery/docs/bigquery-web-ui)" to become familiar with the console which we'll use in these examples.
 - At the time of writing, the first 1 TiB per month of queries to BigQuery is free.
 Up-to-date details on pricing is available on the [BigQuery pricing](https://cloud.google.com/bigquery/pricing) page.
 - Within the Google Cloud Console, after you type your query and before it is run you'll be told how much data will be queried.
 - When starting with a query, start by querying a smaller amount of data (for example, one day) to reduce costs and imrpove your queries.
 After confirming that it works as intended, expand your query to more data (for example, a month or year).

 ## Querying Basic Community Metrics

+Each of the following example queries build upon one another, looking at GitHub activity for projects released by the [Apache Software Foundation](https://www.apache.org).
+We'll run these queries by entering them into the [Google Cloud Web Console](http://console.cloud.google.com).

+Note that while these queries look similar, there are noticable differences that impact what data is being queried as well as the results.
+Do you notice the differences?

 ### Project Contributors on a Single Day

 - Metric: unique contributors to a single project on a single day